-The Role of Youth in Today's Church Teaching the youth of the church to grow in their relationship with the Lord prepares them to serve Christ in everything they do.
-As a result, this nourishes the congregation and allows the church to thrive.
-In order for the body of Christ to grow, that is, believers, it is necessary to begin with the future of the church young people.
-The goal is to teach young people in the church to continue to trust and grow in their relationship with God.
+The church has a vital role to play in the lives of young people, as it is essential to teach them to grow in their relationship with the Lord.
+This will prepare them to serve Christ in all aspects of their lives, and will ultimately nourish the congregation and allow the church to thrive.
+To ensure that the body of Christ continues to grow, it is necessary to start with the future of the church: its youth.
+The goal is to teach young people in the church how to trust and deepen their relationship with God.

-This experience will prompt them to be faithful to Christ in everything they do as they age.
-The church itself flourishes in this way, together with the congregation.
-Students want to learn from people who care about them; they want to be discovered and known.
+This experience will encourage them to remain faithful to Christ as they age.
+The church itself will benefit from this, as will its congregation.
+Young people want to learn from those who care about them; they want to be seen and heard.
 When youth ministries create opportunities for students to build meaningful relationships with adult believers, they lay the foundation for evangelism and discipleship.

 Youth ministries that are truly intentional can link any event or activity to the overall mission of the ministry.
 While youth ministry was previously seen as a stepping stone on the path to becoming priests, nuns, and other important vocations, the trend is currently moving toward treating it as its own vocation.
 She has been volunteering and paid for parish youth ministries and diocesan youth ministries for eight years.
 Many Bible and Christian universities and colleges now offer undergraduate and graduate degrees in youth ministry.